California STEAM Symposium

 Measuring Body Composition with the BodyMetrixWR™ System

-Subcutaneous fat thickness is meaured directly using the BodyMetrix™ device at three anatomical sites
+Subcutaneous fat thickness is meaured directly using the BodyMetrix™ device at multiple anatomical sites

 as shown below.
 Unlike calipers the BodyMetrix™ measures actual thickness and not a skinfold.
 This eliminates

 the need to grab and pinch the skin.
 Using the measured values the percentage Body Fat (%BF) is automatically calculated.

 The time to complete a multiple site body composition measurement is 1 -3 minutes.

 BodyViewWR™ software is part of the system and provides an easy to use

 interface to measure and track body composition and site fat thickness.
 A screen shot of the measurement page and trend page is shown below.

 The BodyViewWR can generate individual measurement reports that can be printed and/or emailed.
 In addition measurements can be exported to upload directly to NWCA Optimal Performance calculator.